 Proficiency in Nsibidi was the responsibility of members of its governing guild.
 Such guilds had strict membership criteria and had to swear oaths to not abusing their acquired competency after training.
 Guilds were commonplace in pre-colonial Nigeria and regulated the professions, including midwifery, herbalism, arts and crafts, hunting, soldiering, wrestling, building, metal works and music.

 Contrary to early Western examinations of Nsibidi by missionaries and scholars, it was never an art of secret societies or fetish associations or demon worship.
 Nsibidi was the product of human inventiveness and necessity, not instructions from the Devil or demons.
-Nsibidi was part of the administrative policy to train children in numerous schools, and adults who had mastered it and joined the guild later became teachers or scribes of written form.
+Nsibidi was part of the administrative policy to train children in countless schools, and adults who had mastered it.
+Such persons would join the guild later became teachers or scribes of written form.
 Were the writers of the first or subsequent editions of Oxford English Dictionary a secret cult?
-I can assure you they were highly qualified and dedicated persons at Oxford University.
+I can assure you they were qualified and dedicated persons at Oxford University.

 Slavery was to displace countless coastal West Africans, from their homelands to Europe and the Americas.
 The people of South Eastern Nigeria were affected, and Nsibidi found its way as a well-memorised practice to the Americas.
 A fact much less known is that Nsibidi has survived in Cuba and Haiti.
 Along with Nsibidi, several relics of the Igbo culture are in evidence in the Caribbean.
 However, the concern here is with Nsibidi.